 Tagovailoa injured in Alabama's 38-7 win at MSU

-Tagovailoa injured in Alabama's 38-7 win at MSUAlabama sive lineman Alex Leatherwood (70) checks on quarterback Tua Tagovailoa (13) after he was injured in the first half of an NCAA college football game against Mississippi State in Starkville, Miss., Saturday, Nov.
+Tagovailoa injured in Alabama's 38-7 win at MSUAlabama quarterback Tua Tagovailoa (13) throws a pass against Mississippi State during the first half of an NCAA college football game in Starkville, Miss., Saturday, Nov.
 16, 2019.
-Alabama won 38-7.
 (AP Photo/Rogelio V. Solis)

-STARKVILLE, Miss.
-(AP) -- What figured to be Tua Tagovailoa’s final series of the day against Mississippi State ended with Alabama’s star quarterback being carted off the field with a hip injury.

-Now the question is not how much Alabama should play Tagovailoa against an overmatched opponent, but whether he will ever play for the Crimson Tide again?

-Tagovailoa was tackled from behind by Bulldogs linebacker Leo Lewis.
-Tagovailoa’s helmet came off and he stayed down on the ground for several minutes as Alabama medical staff attended to him.
-He needed help getting to his feet and was carted off the field with 3:01 left in the second quarter.
-He also had a bloody nose.
+Tagovailoa was injured after a scramble when he was tackled from behind by Bulldogs linebacker Leo Lewis.
+Tagovailoa needed help getting to his feet and was carted off the field with 3:01 left in the second quarter.

-"He has a hip injury.
-It’s going to be evaluated.
-I don’t think it’s related to any other injury that he has,” Alabama coach Nick Saban said.
-“It’s kind of a freak thing that you seldom see.
-So, I don’t really have anything else to say about that, and we’ll kind of go from there.”

-Tagovailoa had been nursing an ankle injury and Alabama was considering holding him out of this game.

 Alabama officials confirmed Tagovailoa was flown by helicopter to the St. Vincent's Medical Center in Birmingham, Alabama.
 He was 14 of 18 for 256 yards and two touchdown passes against Mississippi State, giving him 31 TD passes on the season.
 He was replaced in the second half by Mac Jones, who went 7 for 11 for 94 yards.

 The Crimson Tide (9-1, 6-1 Southeastern Conference) were coming off a 46-41 loss to LSU that nudged it out of College Football Playoff position to fifth in the latest selection committee rankings.
-Now Alabama is facing the possibility of trying to impress the committee without Tagovailoa, the Heisman Trophy runner-up from last season and a potential top-10 selection in the NFL draft.
+Now the Crimson Tide is facing the possibility of trying to impress the committee without Tagovailoa, the Heisman Trophy runner-up from last season and a potential top-10 selection in the NFL draft.

 Tagovailoa played well against LSU, passing for more than 400 yards, but he was gimpy at times, favoring his right ankle.
 Saban said Tagovailoa was a game-time decision against Mississippi State.
 He started and the Tide jumped out to a 14-0 lead on a touchdown run and a touchdown catch by Najee Harris, who finished with four TDs.